gitkraken/vscode-gitlens/README.md

 ## Worktrees `Pro`

-Efficiently multitask by minimizing the context switching between branches, allowing you to easily work on different branches of a repository simultaneously.
+Worktrees enable efficient multitasking by allowing you to work on multiple branches without stashing changes or leaving your current branch.
+They preserve your workflow while letting you shift focus when needed.
+For example, you can easily review a pull request on a worktree in a separate VS Code window with GitLens.

 Avoid interrupting your work in progress when needing to review a pull request.
 Simply create a new worktree and open it in a new VS Code window, all without impacting your other work.